sagemath/sage-archive-2023-02-01/src/doc/en/developer/sagenb/patching.rst

 ================

-You've discovered a bug or something else you want to change in `Sage Notebook`_ .. |emdash| excellent!
+You've discovered a bug or something else you want to change in `Sage Notebook`_ |emdash| excellent!

 You've worked out a way to fix it |emdash| even better!

 You want to tell us about it |emdash| best of all!

 The easiest way is to make a *patch* or set of patches.
 Here we explain how.

-Making a patch is the simplest and quickest, but if you're going to be doing anything more than simple quick things, please consider following the :ref:`git-development` model instead.
+Making a patch is simple and quick, but it is not part of our normal workflow.
+So if you are going to be doing anything more than a once-off patch one time, please consider following the :ref:`git-development` model instead.
+See especially the part about "pull requests" at :ref:`edit-flow`.

 .. _making-patches: